thegedge/personal-site/_posts/dev/2010-03-03-sleep-is-lovely.md

 title: Sleep is lovely
 category: dev
 tags: [research, c++]
+description: Expressing my love for new C++0x features, like auto and lambdas.
 ---

 So the last week hasn't been particularly productive.
 I've managed to get my GPU splatter almost